 International students are not required to present ACT or SAT scores for admission purposes.
-All international applicants must take the international, standardized version of the test of English as a Foreign Language (TOEFL).
+All international applicants must take the international, standardized version of the Test of English as a Foreign Language (TOEFL) or International English Language

+Testing System (IELTS).
 Exceptions for English-speaking students will be made on a case-by-case basis.
-Applicants must submit official TOEFL test scores of 550 or higher to be eligible for full admission to Glenville State University.
-With a score of 550 or above, no additional language training is required for unconditional admission.
+Applicants must submit official TOEFL test scores of 517 or higher (paper test) or 66 (internet-based test) or IELTS Band of 6.0 or higher to be eligible for full admission to Glenville State University.
+With an TOEFL score of 517 or above or an IELTS Band of 6.0 or above, no additional language training is required for unconditional admission.